Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 The elastic open-toe design fits pretty much any foot size.
 It also feels nice on a hot day and looks a little classier in sandals.

-Now, we’ve moved from mild to moderate compression socks.
+Now, we’ve moved from mild to moderate compression socks that offer 20-30mmHg (which means they offer medical-grade compression)

 This brand offers at least 16 colors and sizes small to extra large.

 The fabric is both anti-static and anti-odor.
-It wicks away sweat so that your feet and calves feel dry.
+It wicks away sweat so that your feet and legs feel dry.

 There are a reinforced heel and a toe seam, but I haven’t seen complaints about the stitching rubbing anyone the wrong way.